suxgri/my-10-hours-snake-game/README.md

 At the moment the hardcoded right direction is applied every n seconds to the snake that is stopped by the boundary collision.

 -removed unnecessary canmove() method

+-implemented game lost mechanism, when the snake next move collides with border the game is lost